-After all, Google Chrome is likely to be used by a large portion of your target audience.
+After all, Google Chrome is likely to be used by a substantial portion of your target audience.
 Right now, it owns 46.81 percent of the overall browser market share in the United States, with the nearest competitor, Apple Safari, following closely with 37.72 percent.

 WHAT IS GOOGLE FLOC?